 . ~ We can't help but like the band Page 44.
 I wrote about them before here and their blogs and online interactions with fans continue to be hilarious (my latest discussion involved how the signing woman on hollyoaks took up the whole bloody screen!)
 Well quite rightly, the boys are getting lots of attention - and have a host of great stuff coming up!
 Check out their myspace site for further details and click on the pic above.
 They deserve your support :)

-interview on Friday and we found out today that he got the job :) So we both will be starting new jobs on Feb 5th!
+~ Hurrah for DazPants - he went for an interview on Friday and we found out today that he got the job :) So we both will be starting new jobs on Feb 5th!
 Everything's coming up Milhouse!

 ~ I love the fact that yesterday the pic of the guy in his undies was the most clicked thing on my site!
 You shallow pervy lot, LOL!
-Go to
+Go to this website for further pics!!!

 .